Tameshigiri: Origins

 During the Edo period, only the most skilled swordsmen were chosen to test swords, so that the swordsman's skill was not questionable in determining how well the sword cut.
 The materials used to test swords varied greatly.
 Some substances were rice straw (藁, wara), woven rush mats (茣蓙, goza) or the top layer of tatami mats (畳表, tatami-omote), bamboo, and thin steel sheets.

 In addition, there was a wide variety of cuts used on cadavers and occasionally convicted criminals, from tabi-gata (ankle cut) to O-kesa (diagonal cut from shoulder to opposite hip).
 The names of the types of cuts on cadavers show exactly where on the body the cut was made.
 Older swords can still be found which have inscriptions on their tang (中心, nakago) that say such things as "5 bodies with Ryu Guruma (hip cut)".
 Such an inscription, known as a tameshi-mei (試し銘) or saidan-mei (裁断銘) (cutting signature) would add greatly to a sword's value, compensating the owner somewhat for the large sums of money typically charged for the test.

 Aside from specific cuts made on cadavers, there were the normal cuts of Japanese swordsmanship, i.e. downward diagonal (袈裟斬り, Kesa-giri), upward diagonal (切り上げ, Kiri-age) or Gyaku-kesa (逆袈裟), horizontal (Yoko, 横 or Tsuihei), and straight downward (上段斬り, Jōdan-giri), Happonme (八本目), Makkō-giri (真向斬り), Shinchoku-giri (真直切り), or Dotan-giri (土壇切り).

 There is an apocryphal story of a condemned criminal who, after being told he was to be executed by a sword tester using a Kesa-giri cut, calmly joked that if he had known that was going to happen, he would have swallowed large stones to damage the blade.

 During the Sino-Japanese War and World War II, Japanese officers routinely tested their new swords on captured Allied soldiers and Chinese civilians.
 Lieutenants Mukai and Noda held a competition to see who could behead 100 people fastest using a katana.
-The story was spread by only one Japanese newspaper, the Mainichi Shimbun in 1937.
+The story was spread by a Japanese newspaper, the Mainichi Shimbun in 1937.
 Tokyo District Court Judge Akio Doi in charge of judging the matter in Japan later said, "The lieutenants admitted the fact that they raced to kill 100 people.
 We cannot deny that the article included some false elements and exaggeration, but it is difficult to say the article was fiction not based on facts."